etufino/Jupyter-Notebooks-in-Lab-Course-Uni-Potsdam/README.md

 **Python Data Analysis curriculum**

 This curriculum has been integrated into the introductory laboratory course at the University of Potsdam, focusing on Python for data analysis.

 **Repository Structure**
-Note: Files are available in two languages: English (_EN) and German (DE).
+Note: All files are provided with an English version, denoted by the suffix _EN.
+Files available in German are marked with the _DE suffix.

 **Getting Started**

-This folder includes four Jupyter Notebooks that introduce the course's fundamental concepts:
+This folder contains four Jupyter Notebooks that introduce the fundamental lab computational concepts within the course:

     First Laboratory Session: Explore various Jupyter Notebook platforms and their setup procedures.
 Gain an understanding of basic calculations, text formatting, LaTeX usage, and simple plot creation.

-    Second Laboratory Session: Dive into scientific libraries, manipulate Pandas dataframes, conduct linear fits, and investigate statistical measures such as χ² and r².
+    Second Laboratory Session: This session focuses on scientific libraries, manipulate Pandas dataframes, conduct linear fits, and investigate statistical measures such as χ² and r².
 Introduction to creating histograms.

 **Application Examples**
-(Five Jupyter Notebooks)
-Leverage Python to analyze real-world physics phenomena through five Jupyter Notebooks:
+This folder contains five Jupyter Notebooks, to use Use Python to investigate real-world physics phenomena:

     Analyze sunspot time-series data using the moving average.
     Examine the relationship between light source illuminance and distance.